 If you want to sell or let your commercial property, you will need to have a valid EPC before the property is placed on the market to inform prospective buyers or tenants about the building’s energy performance.
 You will need to be able to provide the EPC at the time of exchange of contracts by law.

-In contrast to DECs that are produced annually, an EPC can be valid for up to 10 years if no major renovation occurs on the building.
+In contrast to DECs which need to be renewed annually, an EPC can be valid for up to 10 years if no major renovation occurs on the building.

 If you are selling or letting a property: